 To find out more about our article creation and review process, check out our editorial guidelines.

-Is your dishwasher leaking?
+Does your dishwasher keep leaking?

-Luckily, you’ve come to the right place to fix this issue.
+Luckily, you’ve come to the right place.

 7 Reasons Why Your Dishwasher Is Leaking

 In my experience as an appliance repair expert, I’ve noticed that dishwasher leaks are the most common issues people encounter.

 Unfortunately, your dishwasher can leak water due to numerous reasons.
 Some of the most common ones include: